 We saw popular painters from the 17th and 18th century such as Gerrit Dou, Peter Bruegel the Elder and Jan Steen as well as Vermeer and Pieter de Hooch who both took Dutch genre painting to a new level of brilliance.
 Genre paintings capture everyday life, ordinary scenes and these painters bring extraordinary detail to their work.

-Both George lll and lV were keen collectors, paying high prices to secure these works as well as Sevres porcelain and fine French furniture, examples of which are on display around the rooms.
+Both George III and IV were keen collectors, paying high prices to secure these works as well as Sevres porcelain and fine French furniture, examples of which are on display around the rooms.

 The accompanying exhibition at the Queen’s Gallery is High Spirits: The Comic Art of Thomas Rowlandson showcases the brilliant work of Thomas who was one of the most popular and wittiest caricaturists of Georgian Britain, poking fun at the kings who collected the fine works we’ve just seen as well as the politics, fashions and mores of the time.
 Rowlandson was inspired by Dutch art and although seen to be a cartoonist was a fine artist as this exhibition shows.

 From showing the public criticism the Prince of Wales for his drunken behaviour during his father George III’s illness to laughing at the misfortunes of the Duke of York, these drawings give us a great insight into the gossip of the time.
 I loved the drawing of the Duke of York, who had been caught up in a huge love scandal and had to resign amid the public humiliation of his love letters being published.
 Here he is pleading with a whale that had been found in the Thames to help keep him out the headlines which feels very modern!